 Members are responsible for a coverage deductible or co-pay on each covered loss.
-Each policy year members receive a Memorandum of Coverage (MOC) outlining the specific coverage, limits, and deductibles/co-pays that apply to them.
-In certain cases, the Pool may allow members to elect to participate in the programs at limits, coverage, deductibles, and co-pays that are specific to their needs.
-Enduris is responsible for payment of all covered losses above the member retention, up to the Pool self-insured retention (SIR).
+Each policy year, members receive a Memorandum of Coverage (MOC) outlining the specific coverage, limits, and deductibles/co-pays that apply to them.
+In some instances, the Pool may allow members to elect to participate in the programs at limits, coverage, deductibles, and co-pays specific to their needs.
+Enduris is responsible for payment of all covered losses above the member deductible or copay up to the Pool self- insured retention (SIR).
 Enduris acquires excess/reinsurance from unrelated insurance companies to cover losses above the Pool's SIR up to the coverage maximum limit of liability.
-The tables below reflect the Pool's SIR, reinsurance limits, and member deductibles/co- pays by coverage type.
+The tables below reflect the Pool's SIR, reinsurance limits, and member deductibles/co-pays by coverage type.

-Coverage Coverage Type Pool Self- Insured Retention Excess/ Reinsurance Limits Member Deductibles/ Co-Pays (1) Liability: General Liability Per Occurrence \$1 million \$20 million \$1,000 - \$100,000 Automobile Liability Per Occurrence \$1 million \$20 million \$1,000 - \$100,000 Public Officials Errors and Omissions Liability Each Wrongful Act Member Aggregate \$1 million \$20 million \$20 million \$1,000 - \$100,000 Terrorism Liability (2) Per Occurrence Pool Aggregate \$500,000 \$1 million None \$1,000 - \$100,000 Employment Practices Liability Per Occurrence Member Aggregate \$1 million \$20 million \$20 million 20% Copay (3)
+Coverage Coverage Type Pool Self-Insured Retention Excess/ Reinsuranc e Limits Member Deductibles/ Co-Pays (1) Liability: General Liability Per Occurrence \$1 million \$20 million \$1,000 - \$100,000 Automobile Liability Per Occurrence \$1 million \$20 million \$1,000 - \$100,000 Public Officials Errors and Omissions Liability Each Wrongful Act Member Aggregate \$1 million \$20 million \$20 million \$1,000 - \$100,000